What About Stevia?

 The Bottom Line

-The bottom line is that an extract of an herb is not the herb itself.
-While it might be safe to take an herb, it may not be safe to take a concentrated form of only one part of the herb (such as using rebaudioside A).
+While it might be safe to take an herb in whole form, it may not be safe to take a concentrated form of only one part of the herb (such as using rebaudioside A).
 The truth is that we won’t know until a lot of people start taking it, and thanks to Coke and Pepsi who will be putting Truvia and PrueVia into products soon, we will get a chance to see just how safe taking large amounts of these extracts is.

 My thought is that since these sweeteners are naturally based and Stevia has been used for hundreds of years, it is probably safe to use these new sweeteners as long as you are not overdoing it.